MajickTek/hesperus2/README.md

 Here is a list of all the tools in this toolkit:

-hbsp
+hbsp - Compiles BSP

-hcollate
+hcollate - computes collate (insert more info later)

-hcsg
+hcsg - Calculates Brushes

-hdetail
+hdetail - (insert more info later)

-hdivide
+hdivide - (insert more info later)

-hexpand
+hexpand - (insert more info later)

-hflood
+hflood - (insert more info later)

-hlight
+hlight - Calculates lighting

-hnav
+hnav - calculates navigatable space (insert more info later)

-hobsp
+hobsp - Compile onion BSP

-hoportal
+hoportal - Compiles onion portals

-hportal
+hportal - Compiles portals

-hvis
+hvis - Visibility calculation (insert more info later)

-mef2input
+mef2input - Compiles Shipwreck MEF (Map Editor Format) files into files that the above tools can process and build.

 The map format has the extension .mef; with exceptions (.max, .map).